ArghArgh200/MdCms/README.md

 Then finally, move your desired template's folder contents to the same directory as md/ and index.php.
 Keep in mind, not all the pages need to be listed in the file to be accessible.

 Second, you'll have to set a site name.
 That's as simple as creating a text file 'sitename.txt' in the same directory, with the site's name in it.
+(You can even embed HTML into it!)

 That's it!
 You're done with the setup!
 Now for content.